lightning-core/lightning/communications/high/AmikoPay_PaymentLink.md

 where ID is the payment ID, and host[:port] is the address where the payer can connect to the payee.

-The payee sends the payment request to the payer.
+The payee sends the payment URL to the payer.
 This can be done, for instance, through NFC, with a QR code, or with a hyperlink on a website.